steffenmueller4/steffenmueller4.github.io/_posts/2024-04-12-syncthing-on-k3s.md

 I would like to use the default ports with my setup.

 The requirements for my solution are:
- * Run Syncthing on a Kubernetes cluster with a distributed storage
+ * Run Syncthing on a Kubernetes cluster with the distributed storage Rook
- * Storing the data with the distributed Kubernetes storage
  * In contrast to Alexandru Scvorțov with his setup [here](https://scvalex.net/posts/53/), I want to use Syncthing's default ports
+ * As I am running a k3s cluster which deploys a Traefik Ingress Gateway per default, I wanted to make use of the Traefik Ingress Gateway for the Syncthing Dashboard and Syncthing ports

+The entire Kubernetes deployment descriptors are available as a Gist [here](https://gist.github.com/steffenmueller4/e8ddf4eab6d8910875a47df5d1dbff5d).
+When you download the file `k3s-syncthing.yaml`, you can deploy Syncthing on your own k3s cluster via `kubectl apply -f k3s-syncthing.yaml`.
+Feel free to modify the deployment descriptors based on your requirements.

+In the next sections, we go through the Kubernetes deployment descriptors in detail.

 ## Namespace

-I recommend, placing all resources required for Syncthing into a new namespace in the Kubernetes cluster.
-In the following, we will use the namespace `syncthing`.
+All the resources for Syncthing in the [Gist](https://gist.github.com/steffenmueller4/e8ddf4eab6d8910875a47df5d1dbff5d) are placed in the namespace `syncthing`.
-We achieve this, via creating the following YAML and run `kubectl apply -f namespace.yaml`.
+The namespace is the first resource created at [line 2](https://gist.github.com/steffenmueller4/e8ddf4eab6d8910875a47df5d1dbff5d#file-k3s-syncthing-yaml-L2):

 ```yaml
 apiVersion: v1